GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 If you installed Boost into the root of the C or D drives with the default location (or the `BOOST_INSTALL_PATH` environment variable has been set), CMake should automatically detect their location.
-Otherwise the location will need to be manually given to CMake.
-Also set `Boost_INCLUDE_DIR` to the location of the Boost folder.
+Otherwise the location will need to be manually given to CMake through `Boost_INCLUDE_DIR`.
+This should be used if the Boost version is new and not known to HELICS  or you want to be explicit about which boost folder to use.
 NOTE: CMake 3.14 and later separate the architecture into a separate field for the generator

 A basic call with `cmake` using Visual Studio 2022 on a 64bit Windows machine and installing to a folder called `install` inside the repository would be: